usnistgov/trec-browser/browser/src/docs/trec26/rts/overview.md

 {==

-The TREC 2017 Real-Time Summarization (RTS) Track is the second iteration of a community eort to explore techniques, algorithms, and systems that automatically monitor streams of social media posts such as tweets on Twier to address users’ prospective information needs. ese needs are articulated as “interest proles”, akin to topics in ad hoc retrieval.
+The TREC 2017 Real-Time Summarization (RTS) Track is the second iteration of a community effort to explore techniques, algorithms, and systems that automatically monitor streams of social media posts such as tweets on Twier to address users’ prospective information needs.
+These needs are articulated as “interest profiles”, akin to topics in ad hoc retrieval.
 In real-time summarization, the goal is for a system to deliver interesting and novel content to users in a timely fashion.
 We refer to these messages generically as “updates”.
-For example, the user might be concerned about tensions on the Korean Peninsula and wishes to be notied whenever there are new developments.

 ==}